What exactly is Equine Sports Massage Therapy?

 What is the cost of the program?

-The cost of the Equissage Home Study Certificate Program in Equine Massage Therapy is $895.
-This includes all books, tests, audio and DVDs, and other materials.
+The cost of the Equissage Home Study Program in Equine Massage Therapy is $895.
+This includes all materials, tests, audio and DVDs, and other items.
 This tuition is payable in full at the time of enrollment.
 If for any reason a prospective student's application is rejected, the total fee is refunded.
 Once a student is accepted into the program, tuition is non-refundable and non-transferable to the Equissage On Site Course.
 Visa and MasterCard are accepted for payment, along with personal check, cash or money order.
 All graduates of the ESMT program are invited to join the International Association of Animal Massage Therapists (IAAMT) for a small membership fee.

 Is the Equissage ESMT program available online?

 No, not at this time.
 All program materials are sent to the student's home.
 There is a great deal of information, illustrations, etc. that would make it difficult to properly have the entire curriculum online.

-As a graduate of Equissage's ESMT program, may I use the Equissage name in marketing my practice?
+As a participant of Equissage's ESMT program, may I use the Equissage name in marketing my practice?

-No. Equissage is a copyrighted name and cannot be used in the name which you select for your business; however, you may of course advise your clients that you are a graduate of the Equissage school and that you are a certified massage therapist.
+No. Equissage is a copyrighted name and cannot be used in the name which you select for your business.

-When selecting an animal massage certification program, be sure to check the credentials of anyone offering the program.
+When selecting an animal massage program, be sure to check the credentials of anyone offering the program.
 Some questions you might want to ask are:

 - How many articles have appeared in national publications about either the course you are considering or the course's chief instructor?